 When you’re looking for work, you’re marketing a product to potential employers—and that product is you.

-Before you begin marketing yourself, it’s important to:
+Before you begin marketing yourself, you need to:

-Once you know your product and your market, the next step is to present your skills, experience and other qualifications using marketing tools that show the employer you’re the best candidate for the job.
+Once you know your product and your target market, it’s time to take the next step.
+Present your skills, experience, and other qualifications using marketing strategies to show that you’re the best candidate for the job.

 Create effective marketing tools

-Any contact you have with an employer, from phone calls and emails to meetings and job fairs, is a marketing tool.
-Your marketing tools also include:
+Any contact you have with an employer is a marketing tool.
+These can include:

-- thinking like your market—understanding what the employer is looking for
+- Think like your market—understand what the employer is looking for.

-- tailoring your marketing tools—like your resumé or your interview skills—to reflect what the employer is looking for
+- Tailor your marketing tools—like your resumé or your interview skills—to reflect what the employer is looking for.

 Imagine you are an employer who needs to fill a position.
 Before you start recruiting, you decide what kinds of qualifications your ideal candidate would have.
 You describe these requirements in the job posting.